 The good news, however, is that it will soon be required that food labels show added sugar.
 This will make it easier to calculate the quantity of harmful sugar in the diet.

-Some food companies have already adopted the new food labels that highlight added sugar.
+Some food companies have already adopted the

 Robert H. Lustig, MD, UCSF Professor of Pediatrics in the Division of Endocrinology, explores the damage caused by sugary foods in this video.
 He argues that eating too much fructose and too little fiber appear to be central causes of the obesity epidemic through their effects on insulin.